r-yeh/school-work/README.md

 # school-work
-A simple repository of past projects and assignments from my schooling.
+A simple repository of some past projects and assignments from school.